TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Encapslines.rst

    nonWrappedTag

 :aspect:`Data type`
-   :ts:`tagname`
+   :typoscript:`tagname`

 :aspect:`Description`
    For all non-wrapped lines, you can here set a tag in which they should be wrapped.
 Example would be "p".
-This is an alternative to :ts:`wrapNonWrappedLines` and has the advantage that its attributes are set by :ts:`addAttributes` as well as :ts:`defaultAlign`.
+This is an alternative to :typoscript:`wrapNonWrappedLines` and has the advantage that its attributes are set by :typoscript:`addAttributes` as well as :typoscript:`defaultAlign`.
    Thus you can match the wrapping tags used for non-wrapped and wrapped lines more easily.